gnolang/gno/docs/getting-started/playground-start.md

 ## Overview

-The Gno Playground is an innovative web-based editor and sandbox that enables developers to interactively work with the Gno language.
+The Gno Playground is an innovative web-based editor and sandbox that enables developers to work interactively with the Gno language.
 It makes coding, testing, and deploying simple with its diverse set of tools and features.
 Users can share code, run tests, and deploy projects to Gno.land networks, making it the perfect tool to get started with Gno development.

 ## Prerequisites

 - **A Gno.land compatible wallet**
-  - Currently, [Adena](https://www.adena.app/) is the preferred wallet for Gno.land, with more wallets being introduced in the future.
+  - Currently, [Adena](https://www.adena.app/) is the preferred wallet for Gno.land.

 ## Playground Features

 To get started, visit the Playground at [play.gno.land](https://play.gno.land).
 You will be greeted with a simple `package.gno` file:

 ![default_playground](../assets/getting-started/playground/default_playground.png)